Sleep (Texas song)

 "Take Your Mama" from CD2 is a cover version of the song by Scissor Sisters.
 A free, limited-edition slip-case was made available by mail to house all three formats.

 Music video

-The music video was directed by Peter Kay and featured him as well as Sian Gibson.
+The music video was directed by Peter Kay and featured him as Marc Park (which he previously portrayed in two episodes of That Peter Kay Thing).
+The video also features Sian Gibson.
 The scenes, which are set in a school, were filmed at Harper Green School, in Farnworth, Bolton.
 The video features spoofs of the clay-sculpting moment from the 1984 Lionel Richie music video for "Hello", the pottery scene from the 1990 film Ghost, and the ending of the 1982 film An Officer and a Gentleman, where Richard Gere picks up Debra Winger.